meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC10 - Delete a book from the library
 #### MSS:
-1. Library manager requests to delete a book from the library.
+1. Library manager intends to delete a book from the library.
 2. Library manager enters the command to add the book.
 3. MyBookshelf deletes the book from the library.
 4. MyBookshelf notifies library manager that the book has successfully deleted from the library.